ave-llan/music-machine/api.md

 <dt><a href="#plusIntervalInKey">plusIntervalInKey(key, sciPitch, intervalSize)</a> ⇒ <code>String</code> | <code>function</code></dt>
 <dd><p>helper function that finds the result of adding a generic interval to a given pitch
 in the context of a key</p>
-<p>Optionally, exclude the intervalSize parameter and get back a function curried function
+<p>Optionally, exclude the intervalSize parameter and get back a curried function
-with key and startPitch set as default.</p>
+with the key and startPitch set as defaults.</p>
 </dd>
 </dl>
 <a name="GuidedMusicMachine"></a>